 A WUR primary channel of a WUR AP is the channel in which the WUR AP transmits WUR Beacon frames (see 29.6.2 (WUR Beacon frame generation)).
 The WUR primary channel is indicated in the WUR Operating Class and the WUR Channel subfields in the WUR Operation element contained in a Beacon, Association Response, Reassociation Response, or Probe Response frame transmitted by the WUR AP.

-A WUR channel of a WUR AP is the channel in which the WUR AP transmits WUR Wake-up frames and WUR Vendor Specific frames to an associated WUR non-AP STA.(…existing texts…)
+A WUR channel of a WUR AP is the channel in which the WUR AP transmits WUR Short Wake-up frames, WUR Wake-up frames, and WUR Vendor Specific frames to an associated WUR non-AP STA.(#7109)

+(…existing texts…)

 TGba editor: Change 29.5.1 General as follows (track change on):